ATSI REC - Aboriginal & Torres Strait Islander Remote Emergency Care

 - Recognise the role of the Aboriginal & Torres Strait Islander Health.
 Practitioners/Workers in the management of the critically unwell patient.

-- Perform Basic Life Support as per Australian Resuscitation Council guidelines.
+- Perform Cardiopulmonary Resuscitation as per Australian Resuscitation Council guidelines.

 - A CRANAplus Aboriginal and Torres Strait Islander Remote Emergency Care Certificate (Valid for 2 years)